Above: Board of Studies's former Chair Henrik Bødker gives his inaugural speech at our first Mundus Journalism reunion in Amsterdam

 The Evaluation Committee is assisted by a Selection Board composed of leading personalities and academic experts from European academia proposed by the Member States and appointed by the Education, Culture and Audiovisual Executive Agency within the European Commission.

-The Mundus Journalism programme has received the Erasmus Mundus label from the European Commission ever since 2005.
+The Mundus Journalism programme received its first Erasmus Mundus label from the European Commission back in 2005.

 Within the Mundus consortium, all universities work closely together to ensure a very high quality at all levels.
 The consortium includes the Board of Studies (BoS) and appoints the Head of Board.
 The BoS convenes biannually in Aarhus each February, and at one of the specialisation universities, in rotation, each September.
 It is the responsibility of the Head of Board to call for and preside over board meetings.